 - test new features

 PoC in the app development process is a confirmati n that some technical problems can be solved and in what way.
 For example, how the product can be integrated into an existing enterprise system from the technical side.
 The goal is to understand whether your idea of app development can be implemented.
 And what technologies can help you do this most effectively.

 A great example of PoC developed by the Fulcrum Rocks team is our neural network that detects people wearing masks.
 Our goal was to check if it’s possible to identify people wearing masks on the streets, using just webcams.
 It’s not a commercial project, but it got us curious – whether or not the whole thing was viable.

 As a result after just two weeks, we get a definite YES-answer.
 That’s how long it took us to create a neural network.
 This software could potentially be handy, if you decide to implement it at the factories & make sure that employees are wearing masks.
 As for the streets, it’s still too sci-fi and laborious to execute.

 So, here are the essential benefits of proof of concept in software development:

 - This project stage helps you save time and money by identifying which concepts do not work.

 - You can gain a competitive advantage because PoC provides more assurance that an idea can be implemented.

-One of the most common mistakes that startup founders make is to spend their time and money on something that no one will ever buy.
+Ultimately, this is a reliable way to avoid one of the most common mistakes that startup founders make: to spend their time and money on something that no one will ever buy.

 Proof of Concept Development Stages at Fulcrum Rocks